dswdejonge/TripleD/README.md

 1. Go to the NIOZ Data Archiving System (DAS) and request the formatted TripleD data files.
 2. In your working directory create a folder called 'inputfiles'.
 Within this folder you have to create two other folders called 'Species' and 'Stations'.
-3. Put the CSVs with all species data in the folder 'inputfiles/Species' and the CSVs with all station data in the foldr 'inputfiles/Stations'.
+3. Put the CSVs with all species data in the folder 'inputfiles/Species' and the CSVs with all station data in the foldr 'inputfiles/Stations' (do not put any files in these folders that are not csv data files formatted for the TripleD database).
 4. Add and run the following R-script to your working directory:

 ```R